apache/infrastructure-website/content/pages/services-tools.md

 #### Code Distribution

-Use the ASF <a href="https://repository.apache.org/" target="_blank">Nexus Repository Manager</a> to browse for and review code distribtuions by ASF projects.
+Use the ASF <a href="https://repository.apache.org/" target="_blank">Nexus Repository Manager</a> to browse for and review code distributions by ASF projects.

 #### Mailing LIsts